strategy-coach/expectations-outcomes-hub-theme-jan-2025/README-Theme.md

 ```

 - Save the `access_token` and `refresh_token` from the response
-- Update your environment variables accordingly
+- Update box-auth.json with accessToken and refreshToken in the sr/keys path
+  {
+    "accessToken": "xxxxx",
+    "refreshToken": "yyyy"
+  }
 ---

 ## 🌟 Functionality Achieved